1Password/electron-secure-defaults/README.md

 ### Disable the session cache

-The app creates a custom `Session` object instead of using the default session.
-The session is persistent but has its cache disabled to prevent network resources from being saved to disk automatically.
-This is especially important on Windows, where Electron user data, including the cache, is saved in `%AppData%\Roaming`.
+A custom `Session` object is used instead of using the default session.
+The session is persistent, but its cache is disabled to prevent network resources from being saved to disk automatically.
+This is especially important on Windows, where Electron saves its user data to `%AppData%\Roaming`.

-The session can be made even more private by removing the `persist:` prefix from the partition, in which case nothing will be written to disk, including `localStorage`.
+The session can be made more private by removing the `persist:` prefix from the partition, in which case nothing will be written to disk, including `localStorage`.
 The user experience would then be similar to using Chrome in Incognito mode.

 Learn more: https://www.electronjs.org/docs/api/session#sessionfrompartitionpartition-options.